Old Dogs

 Ending Explained: Old Dogs

-The final moments of Old Dogs reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Old Dogs reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Old Dogs?